 NATIONAL FLUFFERNUTTER DAY | OCTOBER 8

 National Fluffernutter Day on October 8th brings about a yummy and extraordinary combination.
 Some food holidays are stickier than others.
 And National Fluffernutter Day is a stick-to-your-ribs-chin-fingers-nose kind of day!
 Celebrate zealously, then take a bath.

 Query sold his recipe for Marshmallow Creme to Durkee-Mower, Inc. in 1920, who renamed it Marshmallow Fluff.
 Over 100 years later they continue to sell it under that name today.

-It was in 1960 that the term Fluffernutter was created by an advertising agency for Durkee-Mower in an attempt to effectively market the peanut butter and marshmallow sandwich.
+Where did the term “Fluffernutter” come from?
+Well, the advertising agency for Durkee-Mower created it in 1960 in an attempt to effectively market the peanut butter and marshmallow sandwich.

-Beyond the history of Fluffernutter, let’s explore the culinary side of this remarkable combination of sweet and nutty.
+Beyond the history of Fluffernutter, the culinary side of this remarkable combination of sweet and nutty interests us, too.
 By layering all the creamy goodness of marshmallow creme and peanut butter between toasted bread, some kitchen experts take perfection to the limits.

 No matter how you like them, share by posting photos using #FluffernutterDay on social media.